Updated: Aug 25, 2021

 Best Dog-Friendly Parks

-Your dog not only gives companionship, it provides motivation to get out of your house and walk.
+Your dog not only gives companionship, but it also provides motivation to get out of your house and walk.
 Like us, dogs need to exercise regularly to be healthy.
-Many of the area’s parks allow dogs to be walked on a leash; but you should always check whether or not dogs are allowed before you go with your pet.
+Many of the area’s parks allow dogs to be walked on a leash, but you should always check whether or not dogs are allowed before you go with your pet.
 Here are some of our favorite parks that welcome dogs and even provide fenced spaces for your dog to run and socialize without a leash.

 Carver Park Reserve

 The nature reserve contains the most trails of any park in the west metro.
-Walk through swampland using the 1,700 feet of boardwalk, and don’t forget to let your dog run around in the park’s no-leash zone.
+Walkthrough swampland using the 1,700 feet of boardwalk, and don’t forget to let your dog run around in the park’s no-leash zone.

 Enjoy the natural space while taking in some of the best city views around.
 The dog-friendly, urban park is connected to several of Minneapolis’ well-known attractions.